 If your baby chooses the latter, don't be discouraged!
 The crying only means he or she has not developed the ability to settle himself or herself.
 That goal is precisely what you are working toward.

-Comforting your crying baby is labelled "sleep manipulation"
+- Helping your baby fall asleep is labelled "sleep manipulation"

 Parents who love their babies give them what they need; young children need a good night's sleep.
-[Parents with common sense who love their babies also know they need parents with patience, compassion, empathy, and a trusting relationship!]
+(2)

 Moms who have made the transition from sleepless nights to peaceful sleep report that their children not only gain the advantage of continuous nighttime sleep, but their daytime disposition also changes.
 They appear happier, more content, and definitely more manageable.

 (1) Sleeping is not a "fundamental skill" to be taught.
 All mammals will sleep when they are tired; they don't need to be trained to do so.
 Ezzo's training will teach them not to cry, because they soon learn crying is ineffective.
 Sleep will come, of course, but not because the child has learned a "skill," but because the baby is resigned to sleep from exhaustion, boredom or despair.